-with-cast-pointer (binding-name ptr type) & body body => value ptr A pointer to a foreign object.
+with-cast-pointer (binding-name ptr type) & body body => value binding-name A symbol which will be bound to the casted object.

+ptr A pointer to a foreign object.

 type A foreign type of the object being pointed to.

 value The value of the object where the pointer points.